munin-monitoring/munin/doc/installation/install.rst

  Munin Architecture
 ====================

-Munin is split into distincts roles.
+Munin is split into distinct roles.

 Master
 ======